TO BE

 they

-at the
+at the bank?

-NEGATIVE FORM |
+NEGATIVE FORM

-subject |
+subject

-to be auxiliary |
+to be

 I

-‘m not’
+m not’

-at the
+at the bank now

 you